jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 Before calculating Y\ :sub:`HF`, it is useful to categorize the farm-fields into highest-, average-, and lowest-yielding based on the distribution of the actual yield.
-Highest-yielding fields were identified as the observations above the 90th percentile of Ya and the highest farmers’ yields (Y\ :sub:`HF`) were computed as the mean Ya for these fields.
+Highest-yielding fields are identified as the observations above the 90th percentile of Ya and the highest farmers’ yields (Y\ :sub:`HF`) were computed as the mean Ya for these fields.
 Similarly, the lowest-yielding fields were identified as the observations below the 10th percentile of Ya (Y\ :sub:`LF`), and the average-yielding fields as the observations between the 10th and the 90th percentile of Ya (Y\ :sub:`AF`).